nolanlab/CODEX/README.md

 * From the uploader windows, select the inout raw experiment folder.
 It should auto-populate almost all the fields.
 Verify them.
 * Input the tile overlap percentage for X and Y values and choose where you want to save the processed data from the field called as "Temporary storage location"
 * If you would like the processed output to be stored in regular format, select **"Export as Tiff".
 This format is NOT Compatible with CodexMAV.**

+**UPDATE - CodexMAV is unstable with this format, so do not use it!**
 * If you would like the processed output to be stored in Image Sequence format, select **"Export as Image Sequence"**.
 When doing so, **make sure the "Temporary storage location"/output folder is set as "processed_experimentName" inside the raw experiment folder.
 This is the format that is compatible with the use of CodexMAV, a Fiji plugin developed at Akoya Biosciences Inc. that is used for visualizing and analysing the processed data.
 If the folder structure is different, CodexMAV would not be supported!
-This is critical. **
+This is critical.**
 *  **UPDATE: CodexMAV latest versions do not support the image sequence format produced after processing with the Nolan lab uploader.
 It is unstable, so DO NOT USE IT!
 So kindly use regular tiff image format, if you are using all of Nolab lab's pipeline.
 If you want to use CodexMAV for analysis, talk to suppport team at Akoya.**
 * Hit the "Start" button to start processing your experiment
 * Uploader takes care of performing the drift compensation, deconvolution(microvolution with license) and stitching all the tiles to create a stitched(or montage) image per region